-Part of the new grade 10 learning at SelfDesign includes framing the learning year in theme-based quarters, developed from the most popular topics of interest surveyed from youth.
-From ‘Eco-agriculture’ to ‘What’s in a Story’ to ‘Life: Gamified’ to ‘STEM’ (science, technology, engineering, and math), theme-based sessions are structured so that learners can develop curricular competencies in interdisciplinary settings, providing the opportunity to focus on topics that inspire and enliven.
+In Grade 10, learners explore four courses per semester through a theme of their choice.
+From ‘Animal Relationships’ to ‘What’s in a Story’ to ‘Life: Gamified’ to ‘STEM’ (science, technology, engineering, and math), theme sessions are structured so that learners can develop curricular competencies in interdisciplinary settings, providing the opportunity to focus on topics that inspire and enliven.

 The learning consultant coaches the youth and parents in how to observe daily activities, assisting them in noticing learning as it unfolds in everyday moments.
 At SelfDesign, we call this Observing for Learning.

 This optional online course guides parents through weekly explorations about the fundamental ideas of SelfDesign.
 A SelfDesigning Path is highly recommended for parents new to SelfDesign.
 The online interface blends imagery, video, audio clips, and journaling that draws parents into self-reflection.
 There is also a facilitated, online conference that connects parents to one another and to a facilitator for the course.